gouldsonium/the-modding-bungalo/_lists/ghoulified/read-me.md

 ### Optional Mods
 In MO2 there is a section at the bottom labeled optional all mods in that section can be turned on or off at any time this is also where you can disable perma-death.

+I have also included ultra wide support but since I don't own an ultra wide myself it may not be perfect.

 ### In-game MCM options

 Ghoulified Reality has no required MCM options to be selected; however, you can load the smoothcam preset if you wish to do so.